 While playing with randoms isn't nearly as much of a nightmare as it's made out to be, going through a complete heist is still pretty difficult without a team you know and can communicate with - especially now that the fan-favorite Kuruma glitch has been patched out of the Pacific Standard Job.

 While the individual setups and finales offer double the payout, the maddeningly difficult Criminal Mastermind Challenge does not fall under this promotion.
 The bonus for playing through all five heists in order, with the same team, with zero deaths is still GTA$ 10 million.
 However, adding that to the cumulative double payouts from the heists themselves, if someone were to pull off the Criminal Mastermind now, they would make around 30 million.
 Keep in mind that the CM challenge can only be completed once per character, so you can't get the 10 million bonus several times.

-If you want to make the most of this promotion while it lasts, take a look at our trio of useful heist guides, as well as a cheat sheet for how to fairly distribute the takings in order to avoid any conflict arising from the matter.
+If you want to make the most of this promotion while it lasts, take a look at our GTA Online Heists Guide the takings in order to avoid any conflict arising from the matter.
 Going into these heists with prior knowledge of how the mechanics work for each phase is key to successfully finishing them (relatively) quickly.

 If you've already hit your criminal mastermind bonus once before, you don't really have reason to not grind Pacific Standard exclusively, since it has the highest payout of any heist.
 As long as the promotion lasts, heists have been catapulted back to the top of the money making food-chain, leaving humbling CEO work for a week.